Why Evernote has moved to Google's cloud

 Could this be a blueprint for business?

-"With these APIs, any task currently performed by a costly black box data platform can be done in-house for the price of a data scientist's salary or consultancy fee," says Jones.
+Cloud platforms are no longer just about scalable data hosting.
+It's not which cloud you put your data on, but what you do with it once it's there, and Evernote's decision could be a blueprint for any company that has data at the very core of its business."With these APIs, any task currently performed by a costly black box data platform can be done in-house for the price of a data scientist's salary or consultancy fee," says Jones.
 "Companies can build their own tools, to their own specification, while maintaining complete control of their valuable data - it saves a lot of money and opens many new opportunities to use data in a more bespoke and business-focused manner."

 High-profile Google cloud-ers that also have millions of customers and vast data-reliant businesses that could use some contextual AI include none other than Spotify and Snapchat.